 UV-254 is a surrogate measure of reactive organic matter and is a good predictor for DBP levels.
-It has remained above the Quabbin transfer trigger level of 0.06 A/cm since early January of 2004.
-There is no immediate benefit from Quabbin transfer now as the reservoir is not stratified for interflow.
+Levels are currently at 0.42 A/cm.

-Source Water - Turbidity and Algae Results April 2004
+Source Water - Turbidity and Algae Results September 2004

 Source Water - Turbidity Results

 Turbidity is a measure of suspended and colloidal particles including clay, silt, organic and inorganic matter, algae and microorganisms.
 The effects of turbidity depend on the nature of the matter that causes the turbidity.
 High levels of particulate matter may have a higher chlorine demand or may protect bacteria from the disinfectant effects of chlorine, thereby interfering with the disinfectant residual throughout the distribution system.